 100 Women Who Care was started by Karen Dunigan in Michigan in 2006.
 Her idea was simple but effective: a group of 100 women would get together, each writing a check for $100, thus raising $10,000 for charity in a single night.
 At the first meeting, that group of women were able to provide the funds for a local organization to buy 300 baby cribs.
 And so a movement was born.

 In June of 2017, Renee French of Alamogordo, decided to form a chapter here in her home town.
 “I first heard about 100 Women Who Care (100 WWC) from a friend Michelle Brideaux… I was fascinated by the simplicity and effectiveness of this organization.”
-She registered the local chapter with the 100 WWC Alliance and enlisted the help of her daughters to spread the word.
-They built a website, blasted it on social media, and pretty soon had 111 women registered to be part of it all.
+She registered the local chapter with the 100 WWC Alliance and enlisted the help of Robin French and Tina Martinez to get it off the ground.
+Her daughters also helped to spread the word online; they built a website, blasted it on social media, and pretty soon had 111 women registered to be part of it all.

 The meetings are “brilliantly simple,” as Renee puts it.
 Each member can nominate one charity per quarter.
 Once all the nominations are in, 3 are drawn randomly.
 Those 3 charities then get to present to the group, and are voted on at the end of the meeting.
 The meeting usually takes an hour, and the women all write their checks directly to the winning charity at the end of the night, often raising over $10,000!